Worthing: Sport

 Worthing's 5 mi of coastline provide for watersport, especially catamaran racing, windsurfing and kitesurfing.
 The town has held a regatta for rowing since at least 1859.

 The South Downs is commonly used for hiking and mountain-biking, with around 22 trail-heads within the borough.
 Both of Worthing's golf clubs, including Worthing Golf Club are on the Downs.
 The Three Forts Marathon is a 27 mi ultramarathon from Broadwater to the three Iron Age hill forts of Cissbury Ring, Chanctonbury Ring and Devil's Dyke.

 Worthing F.C., nicknamed "The Rebels" or "The Mackerel Men", formed in 1886 is the town's main football club.
-The men's team play in the National League South, having won the 2021—22 Isthmian League Premier Division and the women's team play in the Premier Division of the London and South East Women's Regional Football League.
+The men's team play in the National League South, having won the 2021—22 Isthmian League Premier Division and the women's team play in the FA Women's National League South East.
 Worthing United F.C. nicknamed 'the "Mavericks" were playing in the Division One of the Sussex County League in 2013.
-Nicknamed Worthing Raiders, Worthing Rugby Football Club play in National League 2 South and since 1977 have been based in the nearby village of Angmering.
+Nicknamed Worthing Raiders, Worthing Rugby Football Club play in National League 2 East and since 1977 have been based in the nearby village of Angmering.
 Formed in 1999 Worthing Thunder play in the National Basketball League.
 The Worthing Bears (now defunct) won the British Basketball League in 1992—93.
 Worthing Hockey Club was formed in 1896 and has a number of teams.
 The home pitches are at Manor Sports Ground.

 The promenade is the route used by the Worthing parkrun which has been taking place since June 2016.
 The free, weekly timed 5 km run had 420 people attending the first event.

 Alongside Johannesburg and Adelaide, Worthing is one of only three locations in the world to have hosted the men's World Bowls Championship twice.
 The events were held in 1972 and 1992, both at Beach House Park, which is sometimes known as the spiritual home of bowls, and is also the venue for the annual National Championships each August.
 Beach House Park also hosted the Women's World Bowls Championship in 1977.